Israel77/aoc-2024-java/README.md

 My implementation of the AoC 2024 solutions in Java.
 Advent of code is an advent calendar made out of programming puzzles.
 I'm not really a competitive programmer and my goal is just to have fun and explore some of the Java features while I do it.

-This project uses Java 21 with no external dependencies for the algorithm implementations, but JUnit is used for the tests and Quarkus for the Rest API.
+This project uses Java 21 with no external dependencies for the actual algorithm implementations, but JUnit is used for the tests, Quarkus for the Rest API and Maven as a build system.

-If you want to learn more about AoC, please visit its website: <https://adventofcode.com/>
+If you want to learn more about AoC, please visit its website: <https://adventofcode.com/>.

 If you want to learn more about Quarkus, please visit its website: <https://quarkus.io/>.

 ## Currently implemented solutions